pismo-foss/istiops/README.md

 ### Operator traffic steps

-A more deep in the details
+A deeper in the details

 1. Find the needed kubernetes' resources based on given `labels-selector`